ershovandrey/worldtime/README.txt

 Drush:
 ------
-A Drush command is provides for easy installation of the jClocksGMT plugin itself.
+A Drush command is provides for easy installation of the jClocksGMT plugin.

 % drush worldtime-plugin

 The command will download the plugin and unpack it in "libraries/".
 It is possible to add another path as an option to the command, but not recommended unless you know what you are doing.